-On September 18, 2007, we entered into a purchase and sale agreement with Targa pursuant to which we will acquire certain natural gas gathering and processing systems located in the Permian Basin of west Texas and southwest Louisiana for aggregate consideration of \$705 million, subject to certain adjustments, consisting of \$698.0 million in cash and the value of the issuance to our general partner of 255,103 general partner units, enabling our general partner to maintain its general partner interest in us.
+On September 18, 2007, we entered into a purchase and sale agreement with Targa pursuant to which we will acquire certain natural gas gathering and processing systems located in the Permian Basin of west Texas and southwest Louisiana for aggregate consideration of \$705 million, subject to certain adjustments, consisting of \$697.7 million in cash and the value of the issuance to our general partner of 255,103 general partner units, enabling our general partner to maintain its general partner interest in us.
 This will increase our miles of natural gas gathering pipelines and our processing capacity by approximately 50% and 140%, respectively, and is expected to provide us with significant additional throughput volumes and cash flow.
 On September 25 and 26, 2007, Targa completed transactions to terminate certain out of the money NGL hedges associated with the Acquired Businesses and to enter into new hedges for approximately the same volume and term at then current market prices.
 Pursuant to the purchase and sale agreement for the Acquired Businesses, these hedging transactions will result in a \$24.2 million increase to the purchase price we will pay to Targa for the Acquired Businesses.
-Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations - The Acquired Businesses," consist of:
+Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations - The Acquired Businesses" for a description of the cash settlement of these hedges.
+The systems to be acquired, which we refer to as the "Acquired Businesses," consist of: